solana-foundation/developer-content/developers/guides/advanced/introduction-to-durable-nonces.md

 ### Durable Nonces

-Durable Transaction Nonces, which are 32-byte alphanumerics, are used in place of recent blockhashes to make every transaction unique (to avoid double-spending) while removing the mortality on the unexecuted transaction.
+Durable Transaction Nonces, which are 32-byte in length (usually represented as base58 encoded strings), are used in place of recent blockhashes to make every transaction unique (to avoid double-spending) while removing the mortality on the unexecuted transaction.